codebar/tutorials/command-line/introduction/tutorial.md

 /Users/your-username
 ```

-Now you know how to tell where you are in the folder structure of you computer, you might ask yourself: but if there is not visual user interface in the terminal how do I know what directories are in what directories?
+Now you know how to tell where you are in the folder structure of you computer, you might ask yourself: but if there is no visual user interface in the terminal how do I know what directories are in what directories?
 That's where the `ls` command comes in handy.

 ### `ls` or list